GoAhead-at/FreezeLogger/skyrim-freeze-fix/README.md

 ```
 stats: acq_slow=N cycles_observed=N cycles_confirmed=N
        breaks_done=N breaks_raced=N breaks_suppressed=N
+       phase4_queued=N phase4_drained=N phase4_passthrough=N
      | reaper: scans=N threads=N spinners=N candidates=N
        edges=N stale_reaped=N races=N
 ```

 What to expect during normal play:

-- `acq_slow` rises steadily (a few hundred per minute under load) – this is normal LockA/LockB contention from the engine's worker pool.
+- `acq_slow` rises steadily (a few hundred per minute under load) - this is normal LockA/LockB contention from the engine's worker pool.
 None of it is a deadlock.
+- `phase4_passthrough` rises whenever a thread enters `AddToTempChangeList` / `RemoveFromTempChangeList` outside any LockA-acquirer call (the common case - the structural fix lets the call through unchanged).
+- `phase4_queued` rises whenever the structural fix detects a thread holding LockA and queues a LockB-acquirer call for later.
+  Each `phase4_queued` event represents an AB-BA cycle that was preempted before it could form. `phase4_drained` should match `phase4_queued` over long horizons (every queued call is eventually replayed).
-- `cycles_observed` stays at `0` unless the AB-BA race actually fires.
+- `cycles_observed` stays at `0` unless a cycle path the structural fix missed actually fires.
-- `breaks_done` stays at `0` unless the AB-BA race fires AND persists past the confirmation window (i.e. it's a real deadlock, not a near-miss).
+- `breaks_done` stays at `0` unless such a cycle fires AND persists past the confirmation window (i.e. it's a real deadlock, not a near-miss).

-If `breaks_done` increments and the game keeps running, the plugin just rescued you from a freeze that would otherwise have ended the session.
+The healthy signature is `phase4_queued > 0, breaks_done = 0`: the
+structural fix is preempting cycles and the runtime breaker is finding nothing to do.
+If `breaks_done > 0`, that indicates the structural fix missed a cycle path and the runtime breaker caught it - the plugin still rescued you from a freeze, but the case is worth reporting so the structural fix can be widened.

 When `log_cycle_events = true`, every cycle the breaker actually operates on emits a structured `[CYCLE]` / `[BREAK]` block to the